Sure or not of who we are, we are all guilty of wearing our 'society mask' few times too often.

 Love does not evaporate when is not returned or when life challenges appear, does not get old with time and it is not judgemental or manipulated by circumstances.
 When we say 'the love is gone' what we really mean is that, it was actually never there.
+You don't agree?

 Well, look at how we love our children.
 From the moment we see them and even before that, we commit to our love for them completely.
 No matter how hard is to raise them, no matter how much they hurt us or misbehave, no matter their abilities or disabilities, their virtues and their failures, we don't ever stop loving them.
 No matter how old they get we still stress every move they make.
 Without expecting them to ever appreciate and recognise our sacrifices, we know they are worth it .
 There is no conditions, there is no expiration date, just love and dedication.

-I've came across that dilemma many times in my life, and equally as many, I've seen others battling with it.
+I've came across that dilemma many times in my life and I've seen others battling with it.